aybehrouz/argennon/proposal.md

 and verify the commitments included in the new block.
 Validators also calculate and verify the commitment to the new block's transaction set.

-_Validators do not need to write the modified pages back to ZK-EDBs.
+_Validators do not need to write the modified pages back to ZK-EDB servers.
 ZK-EDBs will receive the new block, and they will update their database by emulating the AVM execution._

 ### Incentive mechanism